 Select “Build” from the left of the scheme editor window, and check that there is nothing listed under Targets (otherwise it may cause problems when you try to run the executable for debugging since you will get build errors).

 Click “Close” to close the scheme editor.

-At this point you can run the application from Xcode, and when you pause or hit breakpoints it should show open the correct source file at the correct line.
+At this point you can run and debug the Mozilla application from Xcode (if the application doesn’t appear to open, check whether it opened in the background).
+When it hits breakpoints, Xcode should open the correct source file at the correct line.